Rain-World-Modding/Rain-World-Modding.github.io/pages/utility-mods/RegionCast.md

 # RegionCast

 RegionCast is a [BepInPlugin](https://rain-world-modding.github.io/rain-world-modding/pages/creating-mods/BepInPlugins.html) and side-app combo created by casheww that adds Discord Rich Presence to Rain World.
 The Rich Presence details the player's current location, the game mode, and the time elapsed from when they started that game mode.
-It also supports customisation from region pack creators and custom slugcat creators [hyperlinks to relevant pages] .
+It also supports customisation from region pack creators and [custom slugcat](../making-code-mods/SlugBase.html) creators.

 The latest release of RegionCast can be found [here](https://github.com/casheww/RW-RegionCast/releases/latest) - be sure to read the README for installation instructions.